netfun81/amiwm/README.md

 Requires Bison, Flex, and X11-dev to compile.
 Install these from your distribution.

+Download and uncompress the files.

+NOTE: If you want to use the Super key for menu hotkeys (rather than Alt) simply copy the contents of the Patches folder to the amiwm* folder replacing the existing files.

-after downloading and uncompressing, open the amiwm* folder in a terminal and type:
+To build, open the amiwm* folder in a terminal and type:

   >chmod +x configure
   >